 Laminate in an incredibly popular flooring choice for homeowners across North America.
 Offering durability and a wide range of style options at wallet friendly prices, laminate flooring will help you transform the look of your home or place of business.
 Still, deciding on the right laminate is a big decision—and one you don’t want to get wrong.
-Check out this buying guide to better understand everything you need to know about this type of flooring.
+Check out our laminate buying guide to better understand everything you need to know about this type of flooring.

 As a starter, and before we go into more detail below, here’s a video outlining 5 vital areas to consider when you’re looking for the right laminate flooring product.
-Just hit play.

 So, with that in mind, below are some other questions to ask, or at least consider, when you’re shopping for a laminate floor.